federicogramos/deTmpBasPdoff/README.md

 # A very simple and basic timer: power-on -> turn-on -> delay -> turn-off

-In this project, fabrication /files and /pcb documents are ommited.
+Sorry, in this project, fabrication /files and /pcb documents are ommited.